AxtonS/axtons/README.md

 **`Learner | Full Stack`**

-I'm currently learning full-stack web development from https://www.theodinproject.com/ using the ruby on rails path.
-I intend to add node.js to my skillset afterwards.
  Everything I've worked on since starting to learn is public in my repositories so that my journey is documented to an extent.
 I also write down my process in each projects README.

 ---